Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap is the sole orchestrator endorsed by Epic Games, makers of Unreal Engine, through its Epic Online Services.

 In terms of games, Edgegap currently manages live games from AAA titles to indie projects alike.
-Current AAA games running on Edgegap includes (as of 2026.01) AAA multiplayer experiences such as the PAYDAY franchise, 7 Days to Die franchise, VR powerhouse Ghost of Tabor, massively popular The Isle, games by KRAFTON, Halfbrick Studios, Sinn Studios, AONIC and MegaBits Publishing alongside challengers such as top-10 CrazyGames multiplayer "Drift.io" by Slipstream Games and #1 MENA-region application "WOLF Qanawat".
-Case studies for certain of these games are available to read.
+Current AAA games running on Edgegap include (as of Q1 2026) AAA multiplayer experiences such as the PAYDAY franchise, 7 Days to Die franchise, VR powerhouse Ghost of Tabor, massively popular The Isle, games by KRAFTON, Halfbrick Studios, Sinn Studios, AONIC and MegaBits Publishing alongside challengers such as top-10 CrazyGames multiplayer "Drift.io" by Slipstream Games and #1 MENA-region application "WOLF Qanawat".
+Case studies for certain of these games are available to read on Edgegap's website.

-Over 1,600 studios have used Edgegap’s platform (as of 2025.09), and managed millions of players and hundreds of thousands of game server.
+Over 1,600 studios have used Edgegap's platform (as of Q3 2025), and managed millions of players and hundreds of thousands of game servers.

-AWS Gamelift orchestration solution is, like many AWS solutions, a pioneering microservice offered by AWS.
-It supports “all major platforms and devices, including PC, PlayStation, Xbox, Nintendo, mobile, web, and AR/VR headsets”.
+AWS GameLift's orchestration solution is, like many AWS solutions, a pioneering microservice offered by AWS.
+It supports "all major platforms and devices, including PC, PlayStation, Xbox, Nintendo, mobile, web, and AR/VR headsets".

-In terms of games, it promotes case studies with APEX Legends, Boss Fight Entertainment’s Squid Game: Unleashed.
-It also highlights on its Gamelift page three case studies, including Behavior’s Dead by Daylight, Warhammer 40K and MARVEL SNAP whose case study are no logner available as of writing (September 2025).
+In terms of games, it promotes case studies with APEX Legends and Boss Fight Entertainment's Squid Game: Unleashed.
+It also highlights on its GameLift page three case studies, including Behavior's Dead by Daylight, Warhammer 40K and MARVEL SNAP whose case studies are no longer available as of Q1 2026.

 Development